lroquec/eks-basic-extras-terraform/tests/README.md

 - **`apiVersion: v1`**: Specifies the Service API version.
 - **`kind: Service`**: Declares a LoadBalancer Service.
 - **Metadata**:
-  - `name: ca-demo-service-nginx`: The name of the Service.
+  - `name: ca-test-service-nginx`: The name of the Service.
   - Labels: Match the Deployment for traffic routing.
 - **Spec**:
   - **Type**: `LoadBalancer`.
 Exposes the application externally via a cloud load balancer.